 Good news!
 There are benefits and financial help for expectant mums, whether you’re employed or not.
+We hope you find our money saving tips helpful.

 All prescriptions and NHS dental treatment are free while you’re pregnant and for 12 months after your baby’s due date.
 Children also get free prescriptions until they’re 16.